 Cut these delicate spider candle wraps on your Cricut or other cutting machine, and use them for Halloween table decor, on your mantel, or anywhere else you have spooky Halloween candles in your home!

 These spider candle wraps are a spookily delicate Halloween DIY project that will add another layer of dimension and visual texture to your Halloween decorating!
 These are part of my glam Halloween mantel — you might also enjoy these Spider Web Window Clings and Hocus Pocus Banner!

 Grab your Cricut or other cutting machine, and let’s get started.
 Just cut out the files in your desired material (I used simple black vinyl from Expressions Vinyl), wrap around your candles, and you’re good to go.
 There are two different styles that look great together.

 - Adhesive vinyl (or other materials, like vellum or cardstock)

 - Spray Glue (if using a non-adhesive material)

 - Gold candle holders

-- SVG Cut Files (download using form below!)
+- SVG Cut Files (download by clicking the image below!)

 Spider Candle Wraps Directions